OlivierLD/raspberry-coffee/NMEA.multiplexer/examples.md

 The Multiplexer runs on a Raspberry PI Zero W, with a cheap GPS connected on it.
 It logs data in a file.
 Several options are available to power the Raspberry PI (battery bank, USB cable on a cigarette lighter adapter, etc).
 I've used a battery bank here.
-The Raspberry PI generates its own WiFi hotspot (with `hostapd`), and it can be driven remotely through `ssh`, I used an Android phone for that, to start and stop the Multiplexer, also to shutdown the Raspberry PI.
+The Raspberry PI generates its own WiFi hotspot (with `hostapd`, see [here](./README.md#note-access-point-and-internet-access)), and it can be driven remotely through `ssh`, I used an Android phone for that, to start and stop the Multiplexer, also to shutdown the Raspberry PI (see [here](./README.md#remote-access) for details).

 The properties files used with `mux.sh` just looks like this:
 ```